yongkangzzz/practice/try.md

 ##Code
   The code can be found in https://github.com/marcotcr/lime.
-  The most important object is limebase, which is an abstract class for this linear locally learned model.
+  The most important object is **limebase**, which is an abstract class for this linear locally learned model.
 Image,text and table data based lime model will be based on this abstract class.
-It includes several parameters: kernel_fn is the function to transform array of distances into floats;random_state is numpy.RandomState.
+It includes several parameters: **kernel_fn** is the function to transform array of distances into floats;**random_state** is numpy.RandomState.

-  limebase includes some functionalities: generate_lars_path(weighted_data, weighted_labels): Applying lasso algorithm and return lars path for weighted_data(alphas and coef). weighted_labels is the corresponding labels.
+  **limebase** includes some functionalities:
+  **generate_lars_path(weighted_data, weighted_labels)**: Applying lasso algorithm and return lars path for weighted_data(alphas and coef). weighted_labels is the corresponding labels.

-  forward_selection(self, data, labels, weights, num_features): This will apply Ridge regression and implement an iteration to evaluate features(number is num_features).
+  **forward_selection(self, data, labels, weights, num_features)**: This will apply Ridge regression and implement an iteration to evaluate features(number is num_features).
 According to the score obtained the features will be added to a feature arrayfrom the end to the first.
 Return this feature array.

-  feature_selection(self, data, labels, weights, num_features, method): This is to select an array of features according to the method(forward selection for example).
+  **feature_selection(self, data, labels, weights, num_features, method)**: This is to select an array of features according to the method(forward selection for example).

-  explain_instance_with_data(self,neighborhood_data,neighborhood_labels,distances,label,num_features,feature_selection='auto',model_regressor=None): This is the core functionality of this object.
+  **explain_instance_with_data(self,neighborhood_data,neighborhood_labels,distances,label,num_features,feature_selection='auto',model_regressor=None)**: This is the core functionality of this object.
 It will input perturbed data,labels and distance and to output explanation.